top of page

 Ayesha Ahmad

-Ayesha is a senior lecturer in global health at St Georges University of London and honorary lecturer at the Institute for Global Health, University College London.
+Ayesha is a senior lecturer in global health at City St George’s, University of London and honorary lecturer at the Institute for Global Health, University College London.
 She holds a PhD in medical ethics and has developed specialisation in mental health ethics.

 Her research expertise is in transcultural psychiatry and cross-cultural mental health, working particularly in contexts of conflict and humanitarian crisis resulting from disasters including environmental change.